CIMPLE-project/knowledge-base/README.md

 ## 🚧 Initialising the Knowledge Graph

-This section covers the steps required to set up a new Knowlede Base for the first time.
+This section covers the steps required to set up a new Knowledge Base for the first time.

 1. Clone this repository.